TRIQS/triqs_0.x/doc/user_manual/wien2k/analysis.rst

 ----------------------------------------

 In order to plot data including correlation effects on the real axis, one has to provide the real frequency self energy.
-Most conveniently, it is stored as a real frequency :class:`GF` object in the hdf5 file.
+Most conveniently, it is stored as a real frequency :class:`BlockGf` object in the hdf5 file.
 There is one important thing to keep in mind.
 The real frequency self energy has to carry the note `ReFreq`::

   SigmaReFreq.Note = 'ReFreq'